 Why Some Patients Abandon Clinical Trials Prematurely

-As a result, you’ve met your patient pool goals with any eye an diversity and sites throughout the world are treating patient’s week after week.
+As a result, you’ve met your patient pool goals with an eye on diversity and sites throughout the world are treating patient’s week after week.
 Everything seems to be on track and running smoothly.
 Suddenly you start receiving news of a few dropouts.
 Okay, not a huge deal, this is to be expected, right?

 Then it happens.
-You start to see double-digital dropouts throughout the world missing appointment check-ins and formally asking to withdraw from the study.
+You start to see double-digit dropouts throughout the world missing appointment check-ins and formally asking to withdraw from the study.
 What’s going on!?

 As clinical research studies become increasingly complex and time-consuming, patient retention becomes a top priority for the key stakeholders in any clinical trial.
 In fact, patient attrition is one of the main reasons why studies fail to reach their endpoint, leading to potentially costly delays and abandoned trials altogether.
 To meet the necessary patient retention goals, it’s important to understand the main reasons why patients leave clinical trials before they conclude.